Kimplul/hid-tmff2/README.md

 ## Description

-A Linux kernel module for Thrustmaster T300RS, T248, and TX (experimental support) wheels.
+A Linux kernel module for Thrustmaster T300RS, T248, and (experimental support) TX and TS-XV wheels.

 I've been working on enhancing the real-time updating of effects, and although it's not flawless yet, the overall experience is gradually improving.
 There are